-Police officers are expected to respond to, deal with, and accept the worse society has to offer.
-To begin with, they start every workday by putting on a ballistic vest, a gun, and a badge that represents, for some, the very best and for others, the very worst.
+Police officers are expected to respond to, deal with, and accept the worst society has to offer.
+They start every workday by putting on a ballistic vest, a gun, and a badge that represents, for some, the very best and for others, the very worst.
 Increasing demands are placed on police officers to solve problems that exist in their communities, and they continually must bear the weight of every negative police interaction across the country.

 In 2003, a beloved member of the department took his own life in a holding cell of the police department.
 The entire community felt the loss and it still today affects some members of the department.

-Fast forward to Christmas night 2016, when a gunman shot his estranged wife and then led Sherwood area officers on a short and dynamic manhunt.
+On Christmas night in 2016, a gunman shot his estranged wife and then led Sherwood area officers on a short and dynamic manhunt.
 The manhunt culminated in a fierce gun battle with an Oregon State Police Trooper, which left the Trooper critically injured.
 Eventually, the gunman engaged police officers from around the area, including three from Sherwood.
 After the shooting stopped, officers successfully focused on saving the Trooper’s life.
 This incident had a significant impact on many, but specifically three Sherwood officers.

-- Developing the necessary policies, procedures and/or agreements for the program
+Developing the necessary policies, procedures, and/or agreement forthe program

 The costs for this type of program can vary.
-The Sherwood Police Foundation funds the Sherwood Police Department Comfort K-9.
-A local family donated our dog.
-The costs for this program have come to a total of $16,000 to date
+To get a dog similar to Mila can cost around $25,000 with boarding and training.
+The Sherwood Police Foundation, which is funded through donations, funds the Sherwood Police Department Comfort K-9.
+A local family donated Mila to the department.
+With these donations, the costs for this program have come to a total of $16,000 to date.